 In the past, some have named the M3 among the best cars to drive ever.
 The current model has arguably lost a little of its hard edge, but arguably offers a better balance between compliance and handling.
 The rear-wheel-drive chassis and near-perfect weight distribution are major factors here and, despite the electrically assisted power steering offering little if any feedback, the M3 will always put a smile on your face.
 Keep the traction control on, too, or you might find yourself arriving everywhere sideways.

 Audi S4 vs BMW M3 engines

-Both the Audi and BMW have switched from using V8 petrol engines, to turbocharged 3.0-litre, six-cylinder ones – a V6 in the Audi and a straight-six in the BMW.
+Both the Audi and BMW have switched from using V8 petrol engines, to turbocharged 3.0-litre, six-cylinder ones – a V6 engine in the Audi and a straight-six in the BMW.
 Both have heaps of horsepower – the Audi offers 354hp and a blisteringly quick 0-62mph time of just 4.7 seconds.
 Combined with an eight-speed automatic gearbox and all-wheel drive, it offers massively impressive pace.

 BMW has endowed the M3 with two turbochargers, however, and this has resulted in a power figure of 431hp – enough to get from 0-62mph in 4.1 seconds, despite only having rear-wheel drive.
 There’s either a six-speed manual or seven-speed dual-clutch automatic, both of which perform admirably.

 Audi S4 vs BMW M3 value for money and running costs

 Despite the monstrous performance both cars offer, they are remarkably efficient.
 The S4 returns an official 38mpg and the BMW M3 manages a similarly respectable 34mpg – fantastic figures considering 20mpg would’ve been impressive just a few years ago.
 Use the performance too much, however, you can expect those figures to drop substantially.